Kaʻimi Fairbairn: 2018 season

-In Week 15 of the 2018 season, Fairbairn kicked five field goals and two extra points during a 29–22 road victory over the New York Jets, earning him American Football Conference (AFC) Special Teams Player of the Week.
+During Week 15 of the 2018 season, Fairbairn kicked five field goals and two extra points during a 29–22 road victory over the New York Jets, earning him American Football Conference (AFC) Special Teams Player of the Week.
 He earned AFC Special Teams Player of the Month for December.
 On the season, Fairbairn did not miss a kick inside of 40 yards and led the league in points scored (150), field goals made (37)—which was also a franchise record—and field goals attempted (42).
 The Texans won the AFC South with a 11–5 record.
-During the Wild Card Round against the Indianapolis Colts, he converted one extra point in his playoff debut, a 21–7 loss.
+During the Wild Card Round against the Indianapolis Colts, he converted an extra point in his playoff debut, a 21–7 loss.

+2019 season

 On March 11, 2019, the Texans placed a second-round restricted free agent tender on Fairbairn.
 He began the 2019 season slowly while adjusting to a new holder, punter Bryan Anger, who replaced Trevor Daniel.
 Fairbairn made his last seven field goals to finish the season connecting on 20 of 25 field goals and 40 of 45 extra points.
-In the Wild Card Round, Fairbairn made a game-winning 28-yard field goal with 3:20 left in overtime for a 22–19 victory over the Buffalo Bills.
+In the Wild Card Round, Fairbairn made a game-winning 28-yard field goal in overtime for a 22–19 comeback victory over the Buffalo Bills.

+2020 season

-On March 10, 2020, Fairbairn was signed to a four-year, $17.65 million contract by the Texans.
+On March 10, 2020, Fairbairn was signed to a four-year, $17.65 million contract with the Texans.
 He converted 37 of 40 extra point attempts and 27 of 31 field goal attempts on the 2020 season.

+2021 season

 On September 8, 2021, Fairbairn was placed on injured reserve.
 He was activated on October 2.
 On December 12, Fairbairn made a career-long 61-yard field goal during a 33–13 loss to the Seattle Seahawks, which also set a Texans' franchise record for longest field goal.
 In the 2021 season, he appeared in 13 games and converted 13 of 16 extra point attempts and 15 of 19 field goal attempts.

+2022 season

 In the 2022 season, Fairbairn converted all 24 extra point attempts and 29 of 31 field goal attempts.

+2023 season

-In Week 9 of the 2023 season, Fairbairn suffered a quad injury and was placed on injured reserve on November 11, 2023.
+During Week 9 of the 2023 season, Fairbairn suffered a quad injury and was placed on injured reserve on November 11, 2023.
 He was activated on December 16.
-In Week 15, Fairbairn converted all five of his kicks for a total of 13 points, including a 54-yard game-winner in overtime in a 19–16 road victory over the Titans, earning AFC Special Teams Player of the Week honors.
+During Week 15 against the Titans, Fairbairn converted all five of his kicks for a total of 13 points, including a 54-yard game-winner in overtime to give the Texans a 19–16 road victory, earning AFC Special Teams Player of the Week honors.
 In the 2023 season, he converted 21 of 22 extra point attempts and 27 of 28 field goal attempts in 12 games.

-In the playoffs, Fairbarin missed a field goal before halftime in the Divisional Round against the Baltimore Ravens which would have given the Texans a 13-10 lead.
-The Texans lost the game 34-10.
+In the playoffs, Fairbairn missed a field goal before halftime in the Divisional Round against the Baltimore Ravens which would have given the Texans a 13–10 lead.
+The Texans lost the game 34–10.